-Almost all of Sand Key, with the exception of the north and south ends of the island, has been critically eroded.
-This critically eroded area (R56 - R115.4) extends 11.3 miles and has threatened development and recreational interests in the communities of Belleair Beach, Belleair Shore, Indian Rocks Beach, Indian Shores, Redington Shores, North Redington Beach, Redington Beach, and the north end of Madeira Beach.
+Almost all of Sand Key, except for the north and south ends of the island, has been critically eroded.
+This critically eroded area (R56 - R115.4) extends 11.3 miles and has threatened development and recreational interests in the communities of Belleair Beach, Belleair Shore, Indian Rocks Beach, Indian Shores, Redington Shores, North Redington Beach, Redington Beach and the north end of Madeira Beach.
 A federal beach restoration project, as well as concrete and wooden bulkheads, extend throughout this erosion area.